Therapists in West End, Washington, DC

 West End, Washington, DC 20036

-Sarah specializes in supporting trauma survivors, including survivors of sexual violence, emotional abuse or neglect, harmful relationships, and traumatic loss.
-She also provides affirming therapy for disabled and chronically ill folks, drawing from her passion for Disability Justice, as well as her own lived experience navigating chronic illness in ableist culture.
-Sarah uses self-compassion, sand therapy, and Internal Family Systems-informed "parts work," guiding you to build a loving relationship with yourself - even (especially) the parts of yourself that might feel troublesome or unworthy.
+Sarah specializes in supporting trauma survivors and highly sensitive people.
+Clients come to her for help healing the painful impact of sexual violence, abuse, neglect, traumatic loss, or - not to be underestimated - not feeling seen or cherished for who they truly are.
+Grounded in her passion for Disability Justice, she provides affirming therapy for disabled and chronically ill folks.
+Sarah uses self-compassion, sand therapy (the therapeutic use of symbols), and Internal Family Systems, guiding you to build a loving relationship with yourself - even (especially!) the parts of yourself that might feel troublesome or unworthy.

-Sarah specializes in supporting trauma survivors, including survivors of sexual violence, emotional abuse or neglect, harmful relationships, and traumatic loss.
-She also provides affirming therapy for disabled and chronically ill folks, drawing from her passion for Disability Justice, as well as her own lived experience navigating chronic illness in ableist culture.
-Sarah uses self-compassion, sand therapy, and Internal Family Systems-informed "parts work," guiding you to build a loving relationship with yourself - even (especially) the parts of yourself that might feel troublesome or unworthy.
+Sarah specializes in supporting trauma survivors and highly sensitive people.
+Clients come to her for help healing the painful impact of sexual violence, abuse, neglect, traumatic loss, or - not to be underestimated - not feeling seen or cherished for who they truly are.
+Grounded in her passion for Disability Justice, she provides affirming therapy for disabled and chronically ill folks.
+Sarah uses self-compassion, sand therapy (the therapeutic use of symbols), and Internal Family Systems, guiding you to build a loving relationship with yourself - even (especially!) the parts of yourself that might feel troublesome or unworthy.

-Photo of Amy Hall, MS, LGPC, NCC, Counselor
+Photo of Amy Hall, Licensed Professional Counselor, MS, LPC, NCC

 Amy Hall